davidrf/introduction_to_gosu/README.md

 The next step is to show the actual game when the user hits 'a'.
 We can do this by changing the view in the `#update` method whenever the user hits the 'a' button while in the menu view.
 This is easily done by using `Game::Window`'s `#button_down?` function and passing in the button to be pressed.
-A list of how to refer to the buttons is found in the [Gosu Module Doc page](https://www.libgosu.org/rdoc/Gosu.html#button_down%3F-class_method).
+A list of the variable names used to refer to the buttons is found in the [Gosu Module Doc page](https://www.libgosu.org/rdoc/Gosu.html).

 ```ruby
   def update